Emergency kit supplies to include

 • Dried fruit

-Be sure to consider any special dietary needs for infants, children and adults when planning your food and check your kit every six months for expired foods.
+Consider any special dietary needs for infants, children and adults when planning your food and check your kit every six months for expired foods.

-Additional items for a basic kit include:
+Additional items for a basic survival kit include:

 • Medications including a seven-day supply of all prescription medication everyone in the household may need as well as pain relievers, stomach remedies and allergy medicines.
 It's also important to check your kit every six months for expired medicines.